mohdali-dev/BaltiVoice-ASR/README.md

 ##  Why BaltiVoice?
 The Mission

 ### 🗣️ The Language: Balti (بلتی)
-Balti is a **Tibetic language** spoken by approximately **400,000 people** in Gilgit-Baltistan, Pakistan, and Ladakh, India.
+Balti is a **Tibetic language** spoken by approximately **400,000 to 450,000 people** in Gilgit-Baltistan, Pakistan, and Ladakh, India.
 With roots in Classical Tibetan, it carries centuries of oral history, poetry, and cultural identity.

 | Feature | Detail |
 | :--- | :--- |